(last updated October, 2016)

 Dry bags also allow you to organize your gear so you can find things quickly and pack efficiently.
 You can make do on your first trips with nylon stuff sacks lined with trash bags, but eventually you will find that dry bags are a better and easier choice.
 Fortunately good dry bags are not very expensive, you can pick them up one at a time when you have a little extra money, and they will last a long time if you don’t abuse them.

 We suggest you collect an assortment of dry bags in different sizes and colors.
-Unlike canoe camping where you can get a couple of huge, heavy-duty dry bags, cram everything in, then place them in the center of the boat, with kayaks you will want a bunch of smaller and less bulky bags so you can get them through the hatches and distribute the weight effectively front to back and side to side.
+Unlike canoe camping where you can get a couple of huge, heavy-duty vinyl dry bags, cram everything in, then place them in the center of the canoe, with kayaks you will want a bunch of smaller and less bulky bags so you can get them through the hatches and distribute the weight effectively front to back and side to side.

-Probably the largest you will ever need is 25 liters.
-These large bags are good for items like sleeping bags so you only need one or two in this size.
+Probably the largest you will ever need is 25 or 35 liters.
+These large bags are good for bulky items like sleeping bags so you only need one or two in this size.
 The smallest dry bag is around 5 liters and most of us have one of these for little items we keep in the cockpit like our keys and cell phones.
 10- and 15-liter bags will be used for the vast majority of your packing.

 Another type of dry bag is tapered and is usually sold as a bow and/or stern bag of 25 to 35 liters.
 These bags are great for large compressible items like sleeping bags.
 Their big advantage is they allow you to easily make use of the extreme pointy ends of the bow and stern – areas that frequently are hard to make use of.